 Automated Workflows: Overview

-To create a workflow, you ordinarily select specific findings to associate to a workflow from the Host Findings or Application Findings pages.
-The Ivanti Neurons platform also allows you to associate a workflow to filters.
-As the system ingests new findings, it will automatically map any findings that match that the filters to a workflow.
+To create a workflow, you ordinarily select findings to associate to a workflow from the Host Findings or Application Findings pages.
+The Ivanti Neurons platform also allows you to associate a Risk Acceptance or False Positive workflow with a filter.
+As the system ingests new findings, it will automatically map any findings that match the filter to a workflow.

 Using this feature, you can automatically assign findings to workflows that meet specific criteria.
-For example, say you know that your scanner will identify a particular vulnerability on your assets that your team considers a false positive.
-As you scan only some of your assets at one time, the system will continue to populate these false positives as open findings for the next several weeks.
+For example, say that you know that your scanner will find future instances of a particular plugin on similar assets.
+However, your team considers this plugin a false positive.
+As scanning continues on your network, the system will continue to populate these false positives as new open findings for the next several weeks.
 You would rather close them with an automated workflow.

-The system will also map existing findings to an automated workflow.
-Consequently, automated workflows can target either newly ingested findings or existing findings.
+The system will also map existing findings to an automated workflow based on any filter criteria: the value for a scanner-specific field, a tag name, a custom attribute, etc. Consequently, automated workflows can target either new ingested findings or existing findings.

 Overview